Topics Map > Services > Teaching, Learning and Classrooms > Web Conferencing

 - Send a Welcome message to the students (post it as Announcement with send email selected)

 Plan activities and projects

-- Be aware of both the possibilities and limitations of video conferencing.
+- Be aware of both the possibilities and limitations of web conferencing.

 - Practice activities; yourself and with your students